Invest In Live Theatre —

 Welcome to the Fringe!
 The Victoria Fringe is committed to creating an inclusive environment and creative home for patrons, artists, staff, and volunteers.
 We are continually working to identify and break down barriers so that the Fringe can be enjoyed by all.
 On this page, you’ll find information about different accessibility measures, accommodations, and resources.

-Find the info you are looking for below on this page, or download the full Accessibility Guide.
-An at-a-glance Show Guide (quick reference with all accessibility info by show) is coming soon.
+Find the info you are looking for below on this page, or download the full Accessibility Guide or at-a-glance Show Guide.

 Venue Accessibility and Info